-Investment income does not count toward the annual earnings limit; the only income that counts is earned income—the income you earn by working, either for someone, or as a self-employed person.
+Investment income does not count toward the annual earnings limit; the only income that counts is earned income—the income you earn by working either for someone or as a self-employed person.

 How Much Can I Earn?

-If you earn over $16,920, there are a set of rules that determine how much your Social Security benefits will be reduced.
+If you earn over the limit, there are rules that determine how much your Social Security benefits will be reduced.
 There are three different earnings limit rules that apply, depending on whether you earn the income before, during, or after the year your reach full retirement age.
-Each option is covered below.

 1. Income Earned Before the Year You Reach Full Retirement Age